 Practice overview

-James Bailey has developed a successful practice focused on commercial chancery, civil fraud, international arbitration, insolvency and company matters.
+James Bailey KC has developed a successful practice focused on commercial chancery, civil fraud, international arbitration, insolvency and company matters.
 James is consistently recommended in the leading legal directories in the Commercial Litigation, Commercial Chancery, Company and Restructuring & Insolvency categories.

 James’s experience relates to all levels of court in England.
-His work also has a significant international dimension including cases relating to the Cayman Islands, the Bahamas, the U.S., Switzerland, Slovenia, North Macedonia, Italy, South Korea, Hong Kong and Japan.
+His work also has a significant international dimension including cases relating to the Cayman Islands, the Bahamas, the U.S., Switzerland, Slovenia, North Macedonia, Italy, South Korea, Hong Kong, Malaysia and Japan.
 James has been instructed as an expert on matters of English law in courts abroad and his commercial work includes international arbitration.
-He acted for the claimant in a construction arbitration seated in Slovenia, and for two defendants in enforcement proceedings of a $1.5billion U.S. arbitration award in England arising out of a dispute in the steel industry.
+He is often involved in obtaining worldwide freezing order and passport orders.

 Commercial disputes